Covoex/RCP/README.md

 # Rps
-Rock-paper-scissors game made with java.
+Rock-paper-scissors game made with java & javaFX.

 ## Running Rps
 Navigate to the project directory and run the program by